mas-bandwidth/reliable/README.md

 If you want something higher level that implements reliable-ordered messages on top of reliable.io, try [yojimbo](http://libyojimbo.com).

+There is also a port of reliable.io to JavaScript here: https://github.com/mreinstein/reliable.io.js

 # Author

 The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler), a recognized expert in the field of game network programming with over 15 years experience in the game industry.